Blendify/blender-manual/blender_docs/manual/render/freestyle/view_map.rst

    when the camera-space mesh geometry is static, as well as for repeated still renders with updates of line stylization options.

-   Although the ''View map cache'' checkbox is a render layer option, the cache memory is shared by all render layers and scenes.
+   Although the ''View map cache'' checkbox is a view layer option, the cache memory is shared by all view layers and scenes.
-   This means that if Freestyle is used for two or more render layers (possibly in different scenes through the compositor), then the cached view map for one render layer is replaced by a new view map for another render layer and hence no performance gain is expected.
+   This means that if Freestyle is used for two or more view layers (possibly in different scenes through the compositor), then the cached view map for one view layer is replaced by a new view map for another view layer and hence no performance gain is expected.
 Face Smoothness
    When enabled, *Smooth Shading* will be taken into account for edges calculation.
 Crease Angle